degzcs/skin-detection-docker/README.md

 This implementation of skin detection was extracted from Adrian Rosebrok blog [here](https://www.pyimagesearch.com/2014/08/18/skin-detection-step-step-example-using-python-opencv/)

 ## Notes
 The docker version of this project was tested on Ubuntu 2020.
-In order that it works in IOS we should fix the issue with the `/dev/video0` device
+If you want to run this on iOS you should fix the issue connection with the camera (`/dev/video0` device)

 ## Run